 Jiu-Jitsu Basic Guard Passes for White Belts

 You must learn several fundamental BJJ guard passing techniques as a white belt.
-So, take a look at the following essential guard passes that beginners must learn and understand.
+So, look at the following essential guard passes that beginners must learn and understand.

 Knee Cut Guard Pass